ParvulaCMS/parvula/README.md

 All pages are in `data/pages/`.
 You can create some sub directories if you want to organise your pages.

-The basic configuration file is in `data/site.conf.php`.
+The basic configuration file is `data/site.conf.php`.
 There is 2 templates bundle by default: "simple" and "fullpage".

 ![website](http://i.imgur.com/P3Fp24p.png)
-*Default template*
+*Example with the default template*

 ### Pages

 * Pages must have a title to be listed
-* Page beginning with `_` are "secret" pages, not listed
+* Pages beginning with `_` are *hidden* pages, not listed
 * You can order pages with the *index* field